Introducing Dance Fever Charlotte’s 2017-18 Teaching Staff:

 Karlie’s love for dance began in Erie, PA at the age of three training in ballet, tap, jazz, acrobatics, hip-hop, gymnastics, cheerleading and more.
-As a teen she joined her studio’s Acrobatic Adagio Company and cheered and danced competitively.
-She began teaching at the young age of 13 and has been doing so ever since!
-She earned a Bachelors in Child Development and Family relations with a minor in Dance from Indiana University of Pennsylvania and attended the University of North Carolina Charlotte for graduate school, earning a Masters in Dance Education.
+As a teen she joined her studio’s Acrobatic Adagio Company and danced/cheered competitively.
+She began teaching at 13 and has been doing so ever since!
+Karlie earned a Bachelors in Child Development and Family relations with a minor in Dance from Indiana University of Pennsylvania and then attended the University of North Carolina Charlotte for graduate school, earning a Masters in Dance Education.
 Karlie has been employed as a Dance Educator with Rowan-Salisbury School District, Charlotte-Mecklenburg School District and has experience specializing dance instruction for students with special needs.
-Recently, Karlie fulfilled her life time dream of becoming a studio owner and director.
+After teaching with Dance Fever Charlotte, Karlie fulfilled her life time dream of becoming the studio owner and director.
 She is beyond excited and proud to call Dance Fever Charlotte home.
 Karlie’s goal is to continuously learn as a life long student of dance and share that knowledge, providing excellent dance education to all students!

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” -Aristotle

 Jessica is an alumni of Dance Fever Charlotte and a graduate of Cox Mill High School.
 She began her love of dance at the age of 3 and eventually became part of the Dance Fever competition team for 7 years as well as a teacher’s assistant.
-Jessica is a student at UNC Charlotte and majoring in Special Eduction.
+Jessica is a senior at UNC Charlotte, majoring in Special Eduction.

 Veronica Moretti Niebuhr – Ballet Instructor